Inequivalent contact structures on Boothby-Wang 5-manifolds: Introduction

 \section{Introduction}

-The Boothby-Wang construction \cite{BoWa} associates to each symplectic manifold $(M,\omega)$, such that the symplectic form $\omega$ represents an integral class in $H^2(M;\mathbb{R})$, a contact structure $\xi$ on the circle bundle $X$ over $M$ whose Euler class is given by the class represented by $\omega$.
+Suppose that $(M,\omega)$ is a symplectic manifold so that the symplectic form $\omega$ represents an integral class $[\omega]$ in $H^2(M;\mathbb{R})$.
+We can consider the circle bundle $X$ over $M$ whose Euler class is equal to the class $[\omega]$.
+The Boothby-Wang construction \cite{BoWa} associates to each symplectic manifold $(M,\omega)$ with an integral symplectic class a contact structure $\xi$ on the manifold $X$.
 In this article we are interested in the case where $X$ is a simply-connected closed 5-manifold.
-In Section \ref{sect topology circle bundles} we will show that in this case the 4-manifold $M$ also has to be simply-connected and the Euler class $[\omega]$ indivisible.
+In Section \ref{sect topology circle bundles} we will show that in this case the 4-manifold $M$ also has to be simply-connected and the Euler class $[\omega]$ is indivisible.
 In addition, it follows that the integral homology of $X$ is torsion free.
-By the classification of simply-connected closed 5-manifolds due to D.~Barden \cite{Bar}, it is possible to determine the 5-manifold $X$ up to diffeomorphism: $X$ is diffeomorphic either to the connected sum
+By the classification of simply-connected closed 5-manifolds due to D.~Barden \cite{Bar} it is possible to determine the 5-manifold $X$ up to diffeomorphism: $X$ is diffeomorphic either to the connected sum

 or to